This handbook is written for a computer science student who wants to understand Eyeling as code and as a reasoning machine.

 This is simply term unification: it succeeds if the two terms can be unified and returns any bindings that result.

-log:notEqualTo (constraint)Succeeds iff the terms cannot be unified.
+log:notEqualTo (test)Succeeds iff the terms cannot be unified.
 No new bindings.

 In Eyeling, a quoted formula { ... } is represented as a GraphTerm whose content is a list of triples (and, when parsed from documents, rule terms can also appear as log:implies / log:impliedBy triples inside formulas).